ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

-Following, is table 2, which consists of regular data, for which the price should be estimated, based on features.
+Following now, is table 2, which consists of regular features data- 4 entries.
+The house price should be estimated for those, based on data features.

-Table 2: How Price Prediction - Regular Data
+Table 2: House Price Prediction - Regular Data

 | x1 -Number of bedrooms| x3 - Zip code     | x3 -Floor| y - Price|
 |:----------------------|:------------------|:---------|:---------|